venkatram-dev/ml_spring_board/writeup.md

 <br>

 Implemented the camera measurement model.
 By combining camera and lidar, completed the sensor fusion module for camera-lidar fusion.
-Implemented the function in_fov() to check  checks if the input state vector x lies in the sensor's field of view,
+Implemented the function in_fov() to check  checks if the input state vector x lies in the sensor's field of view.

  Initialized camera measurement objects  and integrated the nonlinear camera measurement functions.